shwetamadhale/shwetamadhale.github.io/_pages/about.md

   - /about.html
 ---

-## About Me
+## 🎓About Me

 <div style="text-align: justify;">

-🎓 I am a recent Master's in Computer Science graduate from Stevens Institute of Technology, with a GPA of 3.889.
+ I am a recent Master's in Computer Science graduate from Stevens Institute of Technology, with a GPA of 3.889.
 I also hold a Bachelor's degree in Electronics and Telecommunication Engineering from the University of Mumbai, where I graduated with a GPA of 9.35/10.0.

-🤖 I have varied interests in the tech domain including but not limited to Machine Learning, Cloud Computing, Web Development, Application Development, Natural Language Processing, and more.

-🧑‍💻 I have hands-on experience in developing innovative solutions, leading technical projects, and utilizing advanced technologies to solve complex problems.
+I have varied interests in the tech domain including but not limited to Machine Learning, Cloud Computing, Web Development, Application Development, Natural Language Processing, and more.
+I have hands-on experience in developing innovative solutions, leading technical projects, and utilizing advanced technologies to solve complex problems.

 </div>